Syncano/syncano-cli/README.rst

     syncano hosting list files

-This command will publish all files inside *<base_dir>* to the default Syncano Hosting instance.
+This command will publish all files inside *<base_dir>* to the default Syncano Hosting Instance.
 When publishing the whole directory, the structure will be mapped on Syncano.::

     syncano hosting publish <base_dir>